If your salary is above the current thresholds, both you and your company must pay National Insurance Contributions to HMRC.

 The National Insurance system was originally put in place to protect workers during times of sickness and unemployment.

-In recent years, National Insurance Contributions have raised an increasing proportion of total UK Treasury receipts, and the system is seen by many as an additional income tax in all but name.
+In recent years, National Insurance Contributions now accounts for an increasing proportion of total UK Treasury receipts.
+The NI system is seen by many as an additional income tax in all but name.

 Here, we look at how NICs are calculated, for both employers and employees.
-This article has been updated for the 2016/17 tax year.

 National Insurance for Employees

 If you’re a contractor, you are an employee of your own limited company, an employee of an umbrella company employer, or in some cases, a PAYE employee of an employment agency.

 As an employee, you pay Class 1 Employees’ NICs on earnings above the current Primary Threshold.

 The Primary Threshold is £12,570 in 2023/4.
 In 2022/3, it was £11,908.